himanshu-khati/CoinCompass/README.md

 - [Chart.js](https://www.chartjs.org/)
 - [Redux Toolkit](https://redux-toolkit.js.org/)

-Thank you for checking out the CoinCompass Cryptocurrency Dashboard project!
+Thank you for checking out the CoinCompass project!
 If you have any questions or feedback, feel free to reach out.

 ## 7. NOTE